GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a2.md

 Discords found in 0h 0m 0s 764ms
 </pre>

-in less than a second HOT-SAX finds the same discord
+in less than a second HOT-SAX finds exactly the same discords.

 ### 2.3.
 Rare Rule Anomaly (RRA) -driven discords discovery.
 Now let's use our new technique: